kirana-23/Supply-Chain-Analytics-Delivery-Delay-End-End-Analysis/README.md

    jupyter notebook Supply_Chain_Analysis.ipynb
    ```

-4. Ensure `DataCoSupplyChainDataset.csv` is in the same directory (or update the file path in the notebook).
+4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis), place `DataCoSupplyChainDataset.csv` in the root directory, and update the file path in the notebook if needed.

+---

+## 📌 Note on SQL

+This project does not include SQL queries.
+All analysis was performed entirely in Python using Pandas and visualized with Matplotlib/Seaborn and Power BI.

 ---

 ## 🙋 Author